Stress-Testing Emotional Support Models: Moving from Homogeneous to Diverse Help Seekers: Seeker Simulator Validation

 \subsubsection{Experimental Setup}

 \paragraph{Evaluation Task} For each trial, experts were presented with two dialogues generated by different seeker simulators starting from the same initial problem summary.
 Experts select the dialogue whose seeker utterances better satisfy each evaluation criterion, or choose "Tie" if the quality is indistinguishable.
 Experts evaluate seeker fidelity along three dimensions: \textbf{(1) Linguistic Naturalness}, \textbf{(2) Role Authenticity}, and \textbf{(3) Psychological Plausibility}, which respectively assess language fluency, role consistency, and emotional coherence.
-Detailed definitions and instructions are provided in Appendix~\ref{app:expert-eval-fidelity} and Table~\ref{tab:expert-eval-instruction}
+Detailed definitions, instructions, annotator information, and inter-annotator agreement are provided in Appendix~\ref{app:expert-eval-fidelity} and Table~\ref{tab:expert-eval-instruction}.

 \paragraph{Data Sampling and Session Control} We randomly sample 90 unseen seeker summaries from Reddit and fix all dialogue sessions to 10 turns to control for length effects.